jdevuyst/comprehend/README.md

 ```

 Here, `s` can either be an indexed or a regular set; `cache` is expected to be an object that implements both `clojure.core.cache/CacheProtocol` from [`core.cache`](https://github.com/clojure/core.cache) and `c/CacheProtocolExtension`.

+Notice that the purpose of `c/CacheProtocolExtension` is to allow for caching mechanisms that evict intermediate results (only) when they become invalid.
+Such a cache is currently not included out of the box, however.

 ## Other features